 - Sprinkle mixture with 2 tbsp. ice water, then pulse until dough holds together when pressed with your hands.
 Add additional ice water, 1 tablespoon at a time, if necessary.

 - Dump dough onto a cutting board and press into a ball.
 Flatten into a thick disk.

 - Wrap dough in plastic wrap and refrigerate for half an hour.

 - Lightly beat egg in a medium bowl.

-- Add pumpkin through allspice and mix until well combined.
+- Add remaining filling ingredients (pumpkin through allspice) and mix until well combined.

 - Preheat oven to 350 degrees.
-Spray 2 mini muffin pans (or enough pans for 24 mini pumpkin pies) lightly with nonstick cooking spray.
+Spray mini muffin pans (you'll need enough pans for 24 mini pumpkin pies) lightly with nonstick cooking spray.

 - Remove dough from refrigerator, unwrap, and place on a lightly floured board.

 - Use a rolling pin to roll dough to about ⅛-inch thick.

 - Cut out 24 circles, using a 2-inch cutter or drinking glass.
 (I used a champagne glass.)
 Gather scraps and re-roll dough to get enough circles, if needed.